North Bethesda station

 North Bethesda station is a rapid transit station on the Red Line of the Washington Metro in North Bethesda, Maryland.
 The North Bethesda station was opened on December 15, 1984, as White Flint and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Providing service for the Red Line, the station serves residential and commercial areas of North Bethesda and Rockville and is located near the former White Flint Mall and the new Pike & Rose mixed-use development.

 Location

 North Bethesda station serves commercial and residential areas of North Bethesda and Rockville.
 The station entrance is located immediately adjacent to the headquarters of the Nuclear Regulatory Commission.
 The large Pike & Rose mixed-use development sits one block north of the station.
-The former site its original "White Flint" namesake, White Flint Mall, is located about 4/10 mi southeast of the station and was shuttered in 2015.
+The former site of its original "White Flint" namesake, White Flint Mall, is located about 4/10 mi southeast of the station and was shuttered in 2015.

 Transit-oriented development

 North Bethesda station is at the center of the Pike District (formerly White Flint) planning area which was the subject of two sector plans (in 2010 and 2018) that were intended to generate dense, transit-oriented development.
 The sector plans prescribed new zoning to allow taller buildings to be built closer to the Metro station along with a new street grid to link disjointed areas.